What Is a Dropped Kerb?

 Dropped Kerb Plans.
 A zoomed in version of a standard Ordnance Survey Extract.
 Sometimes referred to as a Footway Crossing (Dropped Kerb).

-A dropped kerb planning application map is a specially scaled extract (typically 1:100 scale) of the Ordnance Survey (OS) mapping, zoomed in on your property frontage and pavement/kerb line.
-It clearly shows the footway, pavement, kerb-area and vehicle access point, and is designed to support applications for a dropped kerb.
+A dropped kerb planning application map is a specially scaled extract (usually 1:100 scale) of official Ordnance Survey (OS) mapping, zoomed in on your property frontage and pavement/kerb line.
+It clearly shows the footway, pavement, kerb-area and vehicle access point, designed to support local authority dropped kerb applications.

-3. Can I apply for a dropped kerb without using this map type?
+Can I apply for a dropped kerb without this map type?

-The map is available in multiple digital formats like PDF, JPG, TIFF, GeoTIFF, and CAD formats (DXF/DWG) for advanced users.
-Digital delivery is typically within 20 minutes (7am-11pm, 7 days a week).
+The map is available digitally in PDF, JPG, TIFF, GeoTIFF, and CAD formats (DWG/DXF) for advanced users.
+Orders are typically delivered within 20 minutes (7 am – 11 pm, 7 days a week).

-5. Is the map compliant for use with councils, land-registry or utility applications?
+Is the map compliant for council, Land Registry, or utility applications?

 Why Buy from Us?